MIT-LCP/mimic-website/content/about/acknowledgments.md

 >  MIMIC-III, a freely accessible critical care database.
 Johnson AEW, Pollard TJ, Shen L, Lehman L, Feng M, Ghassemi M, Moody B, Szolovits P, Celi LA, and Mark RG.
 Scientific Data (2016).
 DOI: <a href="http://dx.doi.org/10.1038/sdata.2016.35">10.1038/sdata.2016.35</a>.
 Available at: <a href="http://www.nature.com/articles/sdata201635">http://www.nature.com/articles/sdata201635</a>

+The data citation for MIMIC-III, which we also kindly ask you cite, is:

+> Pollard, T. J. & Johnson, A. E. W. The MIMIC-III Clinical Database http://dx.doi.org/10.13026/C2XW26 (2016).

 <!-- ## Requirement for studies using MIMIC-III

 Researchers of studies using the MIMIC-III database are required to acknowledge our project funders by including the following statement in published articles: